-Class hours: 4 1⁄2 Lectures/week

-Prerequisite(s): ESL 052 or appropriate placement score and departmental approval
+Grade Type: Pass/Fail Class hours: 4 1⁄2 Lecture hours/week Prerequisite(s): ESL 052 or appropriate placement score and departmental approval

 ESL 090 - Advanced Integration of Academic English Skills

 This course is designed to provide focused instruction in academic English for prospective graduate students.
 Specific skills will be taught in the areas of listening, vocabulary, grammatical structures and reading comprehension according to the needs of the student.
 These skills will aid the student in developing a stronger ability to comprehend lectures, edit their own work, verbalize their opinions and expand their vocabulary in preparation for entering a graduate level program.